norbi999/mini-games/README.md

 # First projects with mini-games:
-1st game Lotto
+Lotto:
-user choose six numbers(1-99)
+User choose six numbers(1-99).
-next computer will draw six numbers have you six right?
+Next computer will draw six numbers.
+Have you six right?